rayryeng/Udacity_Sensor_Fusion_Nanodegree/SFND_Camera/SFND_2D_Feature_Matching/README_Midterm_Report.md

-# Camera-Based 2D Feature Tracking Project Writeup
+# Camera-Based 2D Feature Matching Project Writeup

 This README contains the answers and how I addressed each point in the evaluation rubric as part of the submission for this project for evaluation.
-Please refer to each section below to review how I have answered each point in the evaluation rubric
+Please refer to each section below to review how I have answered each point in the evaluation rubric.
+This project concerns evaluating the different combinations of keypoint detectors and descriptors to decide what combination works best for calculating the Time-to-Collision (TTC) between the ego vehicle and the vehicle directly in front of it.

 Also note that the way to run the main function has changed to accept command-line arguments as this resulted in quicker experimentation preventing